VarunWayakole/Hackathon-2.0/README.md

 As a strategic move, the managing director of GDS Grands wanted to incorporate “Business and Data Intelligence” in order to regain their market share and revenue.
-However, they do not have an in-house data analytics team to provide them with these insights.
+However, they do not have an in-house data analytics team to provide them with these insights.<br>
 Their revenue management team had decided to hire a 3rd party service provider to provide them insights from their historical data.</p>